cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} How do I wait for my application to load?

 We have seen many different iterations of this question.
 The answers can be varied depending on how your application behaves and the circumstances under which you are testing it.
-Here are some of the most common versions of this question.
+Here are a few of the most common versions of this question.

 **_How do I know if my page is done loading?_**

 When you load your application using `cy.visit()`, Cypress will wait for the `load` event to fire.
 It is really this easy.
 The {% url '`cy.visit()`' visit#Usage %} command loads a remote page and does not resolve until all of the external resources complete their loading phase.
-Because we expect your applications to observe differing load times, this commands' default timeout is set to 60000ms.
-If you visit an invalid url or a {% url 'second unique domain' web-security#One-Superdomain-per-Test %}, Cypress will log a verbose, yet friendly error message to let you know.
+Because we expect your applications to observe differing load times, this command's default timeout is set to 60000ms.
+If you visit an invalid url or a {% url 'second unique domain' web-security#One-Superdomain-per-Test %}, Cypress will log a verbose yet friendly error message.

 **_In CI, how do I make sure my server has started?_**